Strawberry Shortcake Scones

 Homemade scones are easy to make and nothing like those tasteless dry bricks you get at your local coffee shop!
 If you’ve never had a decent scone, have no fear – make these strawberry scones and you’ll understand what you’ve been missing.

 I’ve made these strawberry shortcake scones and my lemon blueberry scones so many times now – it’s really easy!
 And the results are a fantastic pastry, perfect for entertaining or a simple weekend breakfast.
-These strawberry scones are loosely based off of my master scones recipe.
+These strawberry scones are loosely based off of my master scones recipe, but with a strawberry shortcake twist.
 They are flaky, tender, full of flavor, and amazing.

 5 from 92